 Inspired by Cyberpunk 2020

 A tabletop RPG set in a dystopian futuristic world.
-The universe was created by Mike Pondsmith and saw multiple different editions along the way.
+The universe was created by Mike Pondsmith who saw multiple different editions along the way.

 Pondsmith helps CD Projekt